Portfolio Partner Profile

 Resident Ownership Capital

-Formed in 2008, ROC USA Capital helps resident corporations buy their manufactured home communities from private community owners.
-To do this, ROC USA Capital first identifies communities that are for sale where homeowners have a strong likelihood of success if they choose to work as a group to purchase their community.
-Then, ROC USA Capital uses its network of local and regional non-profits who have been trained and certified to assist resident corporations through the purchase process and beyond.
-ROC USA Capital has developed a specialized source of financing for resident corporations who wish to buy their communities.
+Formed in 2008, ROC USA® helps resident corporations buy their manufactured home communities from private community owners.
+To do this, ROC USA and its affiliates identify communities that are for sale where homeowners have a strong likelihood of success if they choose to work as a group to purchase their community.
+Then, ROC USA uses its network of local and regional non-profits (as well as a new in-house team for states not served by an affiliate) who have been trained and certified to assist resident corporations through the purchase process and beyond.
+ROC USA® Capital, a wholly owned subsidiary and Treasury-certified Community Development Financial Institution, has developed a specialized source of financing for resident corporations who wish to buy their communities.
 Through this process, ROC USA hopes to preserve and improve affordable communities, build assets for low- and moderate-income families and individuals, and support mutually supportive communities and leaders.
-ROC USA has helped dozens of manufactured home communities in 14 states become resident-owned, preserving 10,000 homes as permanently affordable.
-In addition to delivering/leveraging more than $140 million for community purchases, the ROC USA network of communities has made more than $49 million in community improvements since 2008.
-On average, ROC assists a resident group purchase their community every 32 days.
+ROC USA has helped hundreds of manufactured home communities in 21 states become resident-owned, preserving more than 210,000 homes as permanently affordable.
+In addition to delivering/leveraging more than $300 million for community purchases, the ROC USA network of communities has made more than $65 million in community improvements since 2008.
+On average, ROC assists a resident group purchase their community every 25 days.

 Learn more about ROC USA's impact in the video below: